NEDC Secures $3 Million Private Investment to Support Indigenous Entrepreneurs on Vancouver Island

 Believed to be the first private debt investment made directly into an Indigenous Financial Institution in Canada.

-Port Alberni, B.C. – The Nuu-chah-nulth Economic Development Corporation (NEDC), one of Canada's longest-standing and largest Indigenous Financial Institutions, has received a $3 million impact investment, structured as a community bond investment, from Dave Marcus, entrepreneur and Founder of AyA Kitchens and Unit E Investments Ltd. This is believed to be the first time a private investor has made this type of direct investment into an Indigenous Financial Institution (IFI) in Canada.
+Port Alberni, B.C. – The Nuu-chah-nulth Economic Development Corporation (NEDC), one of Canada's longest-standing and largest Indigenous Financial Institutions, has received a $3 million impact investment, structured as a community bond investment, through Unit E Investments Ltd. This is believed to be the first time a private investor has made this type of direct investment into an Indigenous Financial Institution (IFI) in Canada.

 At an average loan size of $50,000 to $75,000, the investment will fund an estimated 30 to 50 loans to Indigenous-owned small businesses across Vancouver Island, supporting start-ups, expansions, and community development projects in sectors including tourism, seafood processing, technology, forestry, and retail.
 NEDC manages a loan portfolio of over $100 million with an average repayment rate of 98%.